 Richard served his apprenticeship at B&G before going on to run the service department there.
 Then, after 7 years in the Caribbean installing electronics on large yachts he founded Tinley Electronics, and the independent, B&G service running this for 20 years and rebuilding many thousands of instrument systems.
 He is also a gifted electronics and software designer and has made many custom products used in America’s Cup projects and on Superyachts worldwide.

-Hugh, a Cambridge mathematician and oceanographer, has spent a career building navigation systems for the offshore, military and yachting industries.
-He developed the first TV tracking used for the America’s Cup in Fremantle in 1987, was the inventor of the Yeoman plotter and developed the first telephone based car navigation system.
+Hugh, a Cambridge mathematician, and oceanographer spent his career building navigation systems for the offshore, military, and yachting industries.
+He developed the first TV tracking used for America’s Cup in Fremantle in 1987, was the inventor of the Yeoman plotter, and developed the first telephone-based car navigation system.
 Throughout he has sailed professionally as a navigator and continues to do this on some of the world’s largest and fastest yachts.

-All A+T equipment is made with an uncompromised attention to detail and an obsession with testing.
-Every instrument made is submerged in 1m of water for 24 hours and run in oven at 75 Deg C before shipping.
+All A+T yacht instruments are made with uncompromised attention to detail and an obsession with testing.
+Every instrument made is submerged in 1m of water for 24 hours and run in the oven at 75 Deg C before shipping.

-Design, assembly and testing is all done in Lymington, UK where clients are welcome to visit, give feedback and new ideas on future directions.
+Design, assembly, and testing are all done in Lymington, the UK where clients are welcome to visit, give feedback and new ideas on future directions.